Motorola MOTO X Repair Information

 - Can't slide to unlock your Motorola MOTO X phone

-- Touchcreen is not responding
+- Touchscreen is not responding

-- The Motorola MOTO X display is not sharp because of dead pixels on the lcd
+- The Motorola MOTO X display is not sharp because of dead pixels on the LCD

 - The Motorola MOTO X has white lines